 For a single island, Trinidad is incredibly diverse, her human and physical landscapes varying vastly from coast to coast.
 Starting early and limiting your stops, you could see the entire island in a day if you really wanted to, either on your own, or with guides like Caribbean Discovery Tours or T&T Sightseeing Tours.
-Here are our 20 favourite sights (in no particular order, and grouped by region!).
+Here are just over 20 of our favourite sights (in no particular order, and grouped by region!).

 Port of Spain & the Northwest